Girolamo Riario

-Girolamo Riario (1443 – 14 April 1488) was Lord of Imola (from 1473) and Forlì (from 1480).
+Girolamo Riario (1443 – 14 April 1488) was Lord of Imola (from 1473) and Count of Forlì (from 1480).
 He served as Captain General of the Church under his uncle Pope Sixtus IV.
 He was one of the organisers of the failed 1478 Pazzi conspiracy against the Medici family, the rulers of Florence, and was assassinated 10 years later by members of the Forlivese Orsi family.

 Biography

 Born in Savona, Riario was the son of Paolo Riario and Bianca della Rovere.
 He was a nephew of Pope Sixtus IV, who in 1473 granted him the seignory of Imola, as a dowry for his marriage with Caterina Sforza (daughter of Galeazzo Maria Sforza, Duke of Milan).
 In 1471, he was also appointed Captain General of the Church.

 In 1478, he was one of the plotters behind the Pazzi conspiracy, a plan to assassinate the two most prominent members of the Medici family in Florence.
 In addition to conspiring, he was an intended beneficiary, once Lorenzo and Giuliano de' Medici had been killed.
 Riario would have become Lord of Florence.
 But the plot failed, as only Giuliano was killed.